ppeble/emissary-ingress.dev/content/en/docs/3.6/howtos/filter-dev-guide.md

 4. Push the image to your Docker registry: `docker push $DOCKER_REGISTRY/amb-sidecar-plugin:VERSION`.

-5. Configure $AESproductName$ to use the plugin by creating a `Filter` and `FilterPolicy` CRD, as per the [filter reference](/docs/edge-stack/latest/topics/using/filters/).
+5. Configure Emissary to use the plugin by creating a `Filter` and `FilterPolicy` CRD, as per the [filter reference](/docs/edge-stack/latest/topics/using/filters/).

-6. Update the standard $AESproductName$ manifest to use your Docker image instead of the standard sidecar.
+6. Update the standard Emissary manifest to use your Docker image instead of the standard sidecar.

    ```patch